HackBulgaria/Haskell-1/Setup/README.md

 For now, we'll be using the text editor + ghci "method", later we'll introduce some Haskell IDEs.

 I myself prefer Vim as a text editor, but as there aren't many Vim enthusiasts, I'll add some notes about Sublime, a little more user-friendly editor.
-* Note: The most important things to have, no matter the editor, are some autocomplete and HLint (of course you can do fine without them).
+* Note: In the beginning, you won't really need Linter and Checker, so you can set them up later

 ### Installing Haskell Compiler and Interactive environment
 * Download and install [Haskell Platform](https://www.haskell.org/platform/).
 Includes cabal, ghc and useful libraries.